jbroll/wapp/README.md

  deliberate security of wapp, but some care was taken.
 Feedback regarding security welcome.

-#### thread
- Refactor file delivery to allow the file content to be deivered by a new thread.
-One for each file.
-This makes the service about 30% faster when displaying a page full of large jpegs.

 #### routes
  Boiler plate generator for unpacking route path values and wapp-params into local variables in a page handler.